squid-cache/squid-cache.github.io/Technology/WPAD.rst

 == What is WPAD? ==
 WPAD is an Internet Draft standard which attempts to enumerate the discovery of web proxy autoconfiguration scripts.
 It has two main deployment modes - DNS-based and DHCP-based - which can allow a network administrator to provide proxy configuration scripts to clients without explicit script path configuration in the User Agent (typically a web browser.)

-WPAD does not do much more than to allow the User Agent to discover a [:Technology/ProxyPac: PAC or Proxy Auto-Configuration] file.
+WPAD does not do much more than to allow the User Agent to discover a [[Technology/ProxyPac| PAC or Proxy Auto-Configuration]] file.

 This article is aimed at the network/system administrator who wishes to configure automatic proxy detection on their network through WPAD.
 It is not designed as a tutorial for implementation of the discovery process in a User Agent.
 Please read the most recent expired draft to gather more background information.